-Bumsters abound and, as a woman, walking back to your hotel is like running the gauntlet, as you ward off one cheesy chat-up line after another, from the young men who hang around hoping to pick up a friendly tourist or two!
+Bumsters abound and, as a woman, walking back to your hotel is like running the gauntlet, as you ward off one cheesy chat-up line after another from the young men who hang around hoping to pick up a friendly tourist or two!
 Most of the time I just treat this as all part of the fun but it can get a little wearing at times.

-On the plus side Kololi has a great choice of restaurants, selling every kind of cuisine, right on your doorstep.
+On the plus side, Kololi has a great choice of restaurants, selling every kind of cuisine, right on your doorstep.
 You’ll find shops selling anything you might need on holiday, including a pharmacy, a few exchange bureaux (which will give you a better rate of exchange than your hotel) and a bank with an occasionally working ATM.
 There are also a couple of nightclubs, a casino and a couple of internet cafes.

 Further shops, restaurants and a children’s playground can be found in the Village complex, just a few minutes’ walk up the road.

 Kololi is a great location for those who want to soak up the sun during the day and party at night as well as for those looking for a wide choice of restaurants within easy walking distance.
-It’s about a half hour drive from the airport.
+It’s about a half-hour drive from the airport.

 Nearby Kotu, is a smaller version of Kololi with some great restaurants but little nightlife and just a few shops and exchange bureaux but no bank or pharmacy.

 The long sandy beach in Kotu is really lovely with plenty of palm trees for those seeking a little shade.
 The sunsets are spectacular, perfect for a romantic stroll by the water’s edge.
-If the local lads bother you take of your shoes and paddle in the water – they won’t follow as they won’t want to get their trainers wet!
+If the local lads bother you take off your shoes and paddle in the water – they won’t follow as they won’t want to get their trainers wet!

 I’ve stayed at the Sunset Beach Hotel and Kombo Beach Hotel in Kotu and would happily recommend either of them.
 Kombo is a great choice for families, groups or couples.
 It has a couple of restaurants and plenty going on.
 Most evenings there is some kind of entertainment and if you’ve not seen an African drumming troupe before be sure not to miss them here.
 Plus the Kombo Beach hotel has been awarded the Travelife Gold Award three years in a row for its commitment to sustainable tourism.

 The only thing I’m not so keen on at Kombo are the rooms overlooking the pool as the music in the evenings I found very intrusive.
-All the other rooms, in my experience however, are lovely and quiet.
+All the other rooms, in my experience, however, are lovely and quiet.
 I’ve stayed here so many times it almost feels like my second home!

 Sunset Beach Hotel, next door, is another favourite ( I have a few!) in a lovely location with the breakfast terrace overlooking the mouth of Kotu Creek, a lovely spot from where to watch a local fisherman casting his net as you enjoy your breakfast in the morning sunshine.
 The staff here are particularly friendly and helpful and I really liked the other guests, who I found interesting and down to earth.
 It is a few years since I’ve stayed here but I have no reason to think that standards have changed.
 I think Sunset Beach Hotel is a great choice for couples or solo travellers.

-Other hotels in Kotu include Bakotu, a favourite of bird-watcher and BBC wildlife presenter Chris Packham and Bungalow Beach which has self-catering apartments including a few smaller single occupancy apartments for which you won’t have to pay a single supplement.
+Other hotels in Kotu include Bakotu, a favourite of bird-watcher and BBC wildlife presenter Chris Packham and Bungalow Beach which has self-catering apartments including a few smaller single-occupancy apartments for which you won’t have to pay a single supplement.

 In contrast to Kotu or Kololi, you’ll find few bumsters at Bijilo just south of Kololi.
 There’s just a couple of hotels here by a long stretch of sandy beach, a few beach bars and little else.
-Perfect for a quiet, relaxing holiday and again if you fancy a change of pace the nightlife of Kololi is just a 5 minute taxi ride away.
+Perfect for a quiet, relaxing holiday and again if you fancy a change of pace the nightlife of Kololi is just a 5-minute taxi ride away.

-The Sheraton is not quite as high a standard as you would normal expect from this well-respected chain but it has a lovely character created in part by the colourful African murals that adorn the walls and also by the thatched buildings themselves, reminiscent of an African village.
+Labranda Coral Beach Hotel has a lovely character created in part by the colourful African murals that adorn the walls and also by the thatched buildings themselves, reminiscent of an African village.
 It is set in spacious grounds laid to lawn down to the sandy beach.
 I can vouch for the lunchtime buffet which is excellent, although I have heard it lacks enough variety when staying for the week.
 I have also used the spa here which I can definitely recommend.
 While an all-inclusive hotel is not for me as I like to try different restaurants and to spend my money with the locals wherever possible, I can certainly see why it is so appealing to many people.